 William Stroupe is an Attorney-Advisor for the Office of the Chief Counsel for International Commerce at the U.S. Department of Commerce, where his work focuses on Anticorruption, CFIUS, Export Finance, Sanctions, and Appellate litigation issues.
-He also covers issues relating to South America and Russia, Ukraine, and Central Asia.
+He also covers issues relating to North and Central America (including USMCA) and Russia, Ukraine, and Central Asia.
 Before coming to OCCIC, William was in private practice, where he represented sovereign states and private parties in complex Investor-State Dispute Settlement (ISDS) proceedings before ICSID and under UNCITRAL Rules as an associate in a world-leading ISDS practice group.

 William graduated cum laude from Georgetown Law, where he served on the Executive Board of the Georgetown Journal of International Law.
 He also holds Master of Arts degrees in Diplomacy & International Commerce and in French Literature from the University of Kentucky, in addition to a Graduate Certificate in Social Theory from the same institution.
 He earned his B.A. in Political Science from Yale University.